Aim of Community Development in Health and Social Care

 - Craigavon & Banbridge; Armagh & Dungannon and Newry & Mourne.

 - The Traveller Community Development Worker covers all three areas

-Community Development Workers within the Trust have a dual role:
+- The Community Development Workers have a dual role:

-- We also support Trust staff to better understand the benefits of collaborative working with local communities and to maximize the opportunities to do so.
+- Supporting staff across all areas of health to identify collaborative working with local communities and to maximise the opportunities to engage

 What is Community Development?